tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 ---
 layout: blog_post
-title: Deploy a Spring Boot Application into Tomcat'
+title: 'Deploy a Spring Boot Application into Tomcat'
 author: kpenzhorn
 description: "Create a Spring Boot 2.1 app with Java 11 and deploy into Tomcat 9."
 tags: [spring boot, tomcat, java]